Information Icon

 Eligibility Requirements

-• Have been a resident of the precinct at least 30 days prior to Election Day
+• Have lived in your precinct for at least 30 days before Election Day

 In Illinois, you only lose your right to vote if you are currently incarcerated for a misdemeanor or felony conviction.
 If you lost your voting rights because of a conviction, you could register to vote immediately after release.
 Your voting rights are not restricted by pretrial detention, misdemeanors, probation, or parole.

-If the individual does not receive postal service at their residence address, they must provide a separate mailing address, including the number, street, city, state, and zip code.
-The mailing address on their registration form can be a P.O. box, local shelter, advocacy organization, outreach center, or the home of someone who will accept mail for them.
+If you don’t receive mail at your residence location, you must also provide a separate mailing address.
+This can be a P.O. box, shelter, advocacy group, outreach center, or someone who will accept mail for you.

 ID Needed for Voter Registration

-• a copy of a current and valid photo ID
+• A copy of a valid photo ID

-• a copy of a current utility bill, bank statement, paycheck, government check, or other governmental document that shows your name and address
+• A copy of a current utility bill, bank statement, paycheck, government check, or other government document showing your name and address

 Official Election Results